susundberg/django-auth-ldap-ad/README.md

      Defaut : { }

 Dictonary of 'flag_name' : list of 'required groups'.
-Set user flags (True/False) if all required groups are found in single memberOf field entry.
+Set user flags (True/False) based on if requirement is met.

+The requirement is set met for 'required groups', if the (comma separated) groups are found from single memberOf field entry.
+If one of the list entries meets the requirement, then the list requirement is met.
+That is: on match, return True, otherwise, return False.

      Example : { 'is_superuser' : [ 'cn=admins,cn=website,ou=IT', 'cn=sysadmin,ou=IT' ] }

 #### USER_GROUPS_BY_GROUP

      Defaut : { }

 Dictonary of 'group name' : list of 'required groups'.
-Adds user to the group  if all required groups are found in single memberOf field entry.
+Adds user to the group if all requirement is met (see USER_FLAGS_BY_GROUP).